This easy persimmon smoothie is made with just 5 ingredients and has a naturally creamy texture, healthy fats, and a boost of dietary fiber.

 - ¼ teaspoon cinnamon plus extra for garnish

-- ¼ cup cup unsweetened shredded coconut (also known as desiccated coconut) about 15 grams plus extra for garnish
+- ¼ cup unsweetened shredded coconut (also known as desiccated coconut) about 15 grams plus extra for garnish

 - 1 tablespoon chia seeds (optional) Only add if you want a more pudding-like consistency and for garnish

-- roasted pistachios, sunflower, pumpkin seeds, or nuts of your choice (optional) for garnish
+- Roasted pistachios, sunflower, pumpkin seeds, or nuts of your choice (optional) for garnish

 Instructions

-- Optional: you can garnish the inside of the glass with thin persimmon slices.
+- Transfer to your glass(es) of choice.
+Optional: Garnish the inside of the glass(es) with thin persimmon slices.

-- Garnish with seeds, nuts, cinnamon powder, and extra coconut shreds.
+- Garnish with seeds, nuts, cinnamon powder, and extra coconut shreds.Roasted pistachios, sunflower, pumpkin seeds, or nuts of your choice (optional)

 Notes